Have you ever used a plumbing fixture and been blasted by a loud fog horn noise or sharp groaning sound? If so, you’re not alone.

 High pressure levels can seriously damage your pipes, so install a pressure regulator or water hammer arrestor with a piston or air chamber to help absorb the shock and relieve your pipes.

 Most building codes require a water hammer arrestor at the installation of new pipes and appliances, such as your water heater or washing machine.
+(This is especially true in commercial buildings where a plumbing riser is present.)

 How To Resolve A Foghorn Noise Coming From Your Plumbing